-ESCALA organises research-focused exhibitions in its Teaching and Research space in addition to a permanent display of artworks in the ESCALA Gallery in the Silberrad Student Centre and a selection of outdoor sculptures in the grounds of Wivenhoe Park.
+ESCALA organises research-focused exhibitions in its Teaching and Research space, in addition to a permanent display of artworks in the ESCALA Gallery in the Silberrad Student Centre, and a selection of outdoor sculptures in the grounds of Wivenhoe Park.

-ESCALA organises and co-hosts talks, seminars with partners at the University, including the School of Philosophy and Art History, the Human Rights Centre and the Essex Transitional Justice Network.
+ESCALA organises and co-hosts talks and seminars with partners at the University, including the School of Philosophy and Art History, the Human Rights Centre and the Essex Transitional Justice Network.
 Recent events include Footprints of Memory.
 Linked to staff and student research, the collection also commissions artists’ performances, with previously invited artists including Felipe Ehrenberg, Regina José Galindo, and Cecilia Vicuña.

 Art Exchange is our University gallery and runs an ongoing programme of exhibitions of contemporary art, artist and curator talks, as well as hosting exhibitions organised by students from our Centre for Curatorial Studies.

 Placing the artist at its core, Art Exchange is a space where art, artists and audiences can meet, offering ways for everyone to get involved and enjoy great art.

 Firstsite is a large and iconic exhibition venue designed by internationally recognised architect Rafael Viñoly and based in the centre of Colchester.

 The gallery runs an ongoing programme of contemporary art exhibitions, as well as film screenings, talks and music events.